mikestefanello/surveys-microservices/README.md

 This is an exercise and example of a simple distributed application composed of multiple microservices.
 It is not meant to be a realistic or production-ready architecture, but rather just an exploration in learning _Go_, _gRPC_ and a number of other technologies, following [hexagonal design](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).

-The end result is a web-application that allows for the creation of surveys and the voting on them.
+The end result is a web-application that allows for the creation of surveys and voting on them.

 ## Architecture